ILX Film Club, The (1924-2019)

 Fun film, essential viewing for a hypothetical course about Movies About Movies.

-a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Sunday, 3 March 2024 01:58 (one year ago)
+a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Sunday, 3 March 2024 01:58 (two years ago)

 I’m sure there was a point in my early cinephilia where this was a for-sure top 10 all-timer, before I’d seen many other noirs, or gothic thrillers, or satires … or really all that much other classic Hollywood.
 So I guess what I’m saying is, as a gateway film to other great things, it’s not bad